1. Career Advice

 9. Interview details

-There’s no worse feeling as you’re rushing to an interview and realizing you’ve forgotten the company address or the name of the person you’ll be meeting.
-Make sure you have all the interview details you need and leave yourself enough time to account for potential delays like traffic, late buses or subways, or other inconveniences.
-Write them down or create a note in your phone for easy reference.
+Imagine rushing to an interview and realizing that you’ve forgotten the company address or the name of the person you’ll be meeting.
+Talk about starting off on the wrong foot!
+Make sure that you have all of the interview details you’ll need by writing them down or creating a note in your phone for easy reference.

 • The address of the company or the interview location